leonswl/ntu-msds-sd6101/README.md

 Due to the huge number of features (dependent variables) available in the dataset, we focused on the following features to narrow the scope of the analysis ['school','sex','age','address','famsize','Pstatus','Medu','Fedu','Mjob', 'Fjob','reason','nursery']

 **Statistical Tests**
+Statistical tests are located in [notebooks](notebooks).
+Test is shown in [Python Stats Test](https://github.com/leonswl/ntu-msds-sd6101/blob/main/notebooks/stats_tests.ipynb)

 Using the math dataset, we investigated for differences in students' grades (mean/variance) using statistical tests for the various features.
 Statistical tests are computed using Scipy library.
 The features with 2 groups, we employed t-tests.
 Features with more than 2 groups are tested using ANOVA.

 We validated the Homogeneity of Variance assumption using the Levene test.
 Results revealed that comparing student grades across the groups have differing variances, and hence do not satisfy the assumption.
 Non parametric statistical tests were used instead - Welch's t-test and Kruskal-Wallis one-way ANOVA test.

 ## Data Visualisation & Explaination

-We summarised our key findings and visualised our data on a PowerBI Dashboard [PowerBI Dashboard](https://github.com/leonswl/ntu-msds-sd6101/blob/main/Education%20Analysis.pbix) / PDF [PDF] (https://github.com/leonswl/ntu-msds-sd6101/blob/main/Education%20Analysis.pdf)
+We summarised our key findings and visualised our data on a **PowerBI Dashboard [PowerBI Dashboard](https://github.com/leonswl/ntu-msds-sd6101/blob/main/Education%20Analysis.pbix)** / PDF [PDF] (https://github.com/leonswl/ntu-msds-sd6101/blob/main/Education%20Analysis.pdf)

 ## Contributing